 Tracy Wrongful Death Lawyer

-Criminal cases are brought by the government against the careless or reckless individual.
+Criminal cases are brought by the government against careless or reckless individuals.
 It is common for a reckless driver to be subjected to a criminal case if they violated the law and caused someone's death, in addition to a civil wrongful death claim.

 Generally, recoverable damages are divided between economic damages and non-economic damages.
 Economic damages include: